Double Robust Variance Estimation with Parametric Working Models: Methods

 \subsection{Preliminaries}

-Consider an observational study that seeks to estimate the effect of a binary exposure (or treatment) $X$ on an outcome $Y$.
+Consider an observational study that seeks to estimate the effect of a binary exposure $X$ on an outcome $Y$.
 Assume $n$ independent and identically distributed copies of $O_i=(X_i,Y_i,Z_i)$ are observed, where $Z$ are a set of baseline covariates.
 Let the potential outcomes for individual $i$ under exposure and no exposure be denoted by $Y_i^1$ and $Y_i^0$ such that by causal consistency $Y_i=X_iY_i^1+(1-X_i)Y_i^0$.
 Assume the set of covariates $Z$ satisfy $Y^x \Ind X \mid Z$ for $x \in \{0,1\}$, i.e., conditional exchangeability.
 Also assume positivity holds such that $\Pr(X=x \mid Z=z)>0$ for all $z$ such that $dF_Z(z)>0$ and $x \in \{0,1\}$, where $F_Z$ is the cumulative distribution function of $Z$.
 The estimand is the average causal effect ($ACE$), $\mu^1-\mu^0$ where $\mu^x=E(Y^x)$ for $x \in \{0,1\}$.
+As demonstrated elsewhere (e.g., \cite{Lunceford2004}), each causal mean $\mu^x$ is identifiable based on the observed data under the above assumptions.
+Specifically, $\mu^x=E\{E(Y \mid X=x, Z)\}$ and $\mu^x= E\{I(X=x)Y / \Pr(X=x \mid Z)\}$.
+The former expression motivates g-computation estimators, while the latter motivates IPTW estimators.
 Unless otherwise specified, vectors are assumed to be column vectors.